 Originally built in 1862 by the Union troops after they captured Nashville in the Civil War, the fort is named after Union commander general James S. Negley.
 It was famously used during the Battle of Nashville.

 Up until the completion of this project, the fort had been closed to the public for almost 60 years.
 A major restoration had been planned in 1930, but once the U.S. entered World War II, the project was quickly abandoned.
 By 1945, the fort was left in disrepair to the point that it needed to be closed.
 However, on Dec.
-10, 2004, Fort Negley was reopened to the public following an investment of almost $1 million by the City of Nashville.
+10, 2004, Fort Negley was reopened to the public.

 To create a safe and inviting place for visitors, we constructed elevated wooden walking paths and platforms – about 300 feet total – as well as interpretive signage and a new entrance gate.
 The fort’s landscaping was also refreshed, including the planting of native grasses.
 Since Fort Negley is a protected archaeological site, Dowdle Construction hired an archeological team to monitor all work.